 There are people all over the world that suffer from diabetes, which occurs when their blood sugar (blood glucose) levels are too high.
 The food that we eat is the main source of glucose.
 Our bodies, through insulin – that is a hormone created by the pancreas, absorb the glucose from foods into our cells, which in turn are used for energy.
 If our bodies are not able to produce enough insulin or are unable to use the insulin properly, this can cause diabetes.

 Suffering from diabetes though does not mean that you cannot lead a healthy and active life.
 Diabetes can be managed by measuring blood glucose levels.

-A diabetic person will want to avoid both low (hypoglucaemia) and high blood glucose levels (hyperglycaemia), so it is important that a good monitoring system be in place to check these levels on a regular basis.
+A diabetic person will want to avoid both low (hypoglycemia) and high blood glucose levels (hyperglycemia), so it is important that a good monitoring system is in place to check these levels on a regular basis.

 It is important to check your blood glucose levels throughout the day at different times.
 A good time to check is before and after a meal usually two hours after eating, as most glucose has been absorbed by then, but this depends on the medication you are on.

 Different people will be required to monitor their levels different amounts of times each day, depending on their treatment plan.

 When measuring your levels you will use a glucose meter.
 These are devices that draw a drop of blood from your fingertip and then test the blood glucose levels of that droplet.
 They will consist of a lancing device, which is the part of the monitor that pricks the fingertip to obtain the drop of blood.

 This pricking of the finger is something that can be a little painful for some patients when they are measuring their levels.

 A lot of the time there is a little discomfort, and the process for many people is never a painless one.
 How can you reduce pain when measuring blood sugar levels?